BRobat/TheGrandWebReference/questions/css-questions.md

-#What is CSS selector specificity and how does it work?
+#1.
+What is CSS selector specificity and how does it work?
 answer:
 soooooo.
 CSS selecor is basically a pattern used to select elements you want to style.
 How does it work? you just type something like that: